Translate this page

 1. Tablets are absorbed through your cheek

-Between 30 minutes and 24 hours after taking Step 2 (usually within 4-6 hours) you may have the following:
+Between 30 minutes and 24 hours after taking Step 2 (usually within 4 to 6 hours) you may have the following:

 • cramps in your uterus